| |||||||||||

 Demand for 1,1,1-trichloroethane was 705 million lbs. in 1989.
 1,1,1-TCA is likely to enter the environment by evaporation or in wastewater from its production or use in metal cleaning.
 It can also enter the environment in leachates and volatile emissions from landfills.

-From 1987 to 1993, according to EPA's Toxic Chemical Release Inventory, releases to water and land totalled over 1 million lbs.
+From 1987 to 1993, according to EPA's Toxic Chemical Release Inventory, releases to water and land totaled over 1 million lbs.
 These releases were primarily from metal fabrication industries.
 The largest releases occurred in California and Georgia.
 The largest direct releases to water occurred in Utah and Indiana.

 What happens to 1,1,1-TCA when it is released to the environment?